davidryan59/ji-rcn/README.md

 [![npm version](https://badge.fury.io/js/ji-rcn.png)](https://badge.fury.io/js/ji-rcn)[![Build status](https://travis-ci.org/davidryan59/ji-rcn.svg?master)](https://travis-ci.org/davidryan59)

-**Just Intonation** (JI) tunes musical instruments to have whole number ratios between note frequencies.
+**Just Intonation** (JI) tunes musical instruments to have whole number frequency ratios between notes.
 This is the natural system of tuning for many important musical instruments, including the human voice, stringed instruments, and wind instruments.
 For such instruments, JI tuning sounds better than tempered tuning.
 A common example of tempered tuning is 12TET (12 tone equal temperament) which splits the octave into 12 equal semitones.

-JI can also be called Rational Intonation (RI) since its interval widths are rational numbers of the form `a/b`, or equivalently simple ratios of the form `a:b`.
+JI can also be called Rational Intonation (RI) since its interval ratios are rational numbers of the form `a/b`, or equivalently simple ratios of the form `a:b`.
 In JI chords with three or more notes make complex ratios of the form `a:b:c`, `a:b:c:d`, etc.
 - Examples of intervals include: an octave (1:2), a perfect fifth (2:3), a perfect fourth (3:4), a major third (4:5)
 - Examples of chords include: a major triad (4:5:6), a minor triad (10:12:15), an extended seventh chord (4:6:7:10)